opencurve/curve/docs/en/quality_en.md

 ### System test

 As mentioned at the beginning, the system test is a black box test.
 The system test of Curve usually conducted by QA.
-Tests include are: normal test, performance test, stability test, exception test and chaos test.
+Including: normal test, performance test, stability test, exception test and chaos test.

-- Normal test is basically manual test for newly added functions;
+- Normal test is basically manual test for new features;

 - Performance test is for testing the performance;